 And I’m Leaving Some Baggage Behind

 I came across a travel quote recently that encapsulates my life’s goals; “I’d rather have a passport full of stamps, than a house full of stuff.”
 Tbh, I did not even own a passport until six years ago having only traveled domestically.
-Truthfully, I was fortunate enough to be raised by parents who loaded all four of us girls in the car every summer and we went on driving trips in the U.S. Of course, and I do believe this was to keep us quiet and occupied, we were each assigned a state and decided what places we would visit in that state.
+Truthfully, I am fortunate to have parents who love to travel.
+They would load all four of us girls in the car every summer and we would go on driving trips.
+Of course, and I do believe is something parents do to keep kids quiet, they gave each of us a state to research.
+We then had to pick what places we would visit in that state.

-One memory stands out in my mind… I was about 10 years old and I got Virginia.
+One memory stands out in my mind.
+I was about 10 years old and I got Virginia.
 All I knew was the state’s slogan at the time was “Virginia is for Lovers,” something that did not exactly resonate with a 10-year-old.
 I don’t recall my sisters and me being thrilled with having a homework assignment in the summer.
-I called the Virginia Tourism Board (pre-internet days), and they mailed me some brochures.
-We ended up going to many, many caverns and one naval station because that is what my dad wanted to see.
+I did call the Virginia Tourism Board (pre-internet days), and they mailed me some brochures.
+We would spend almost every day at a cavern and one naval station in deference to my father.

 We took many driving trips throughout the east and mid-west parts of the country but I think it was the start of my love for travel.
 My twin sister and I would rate the bathrooms at every stop by their cleanliness and decor (there are apps for that now so perhaps we were onto something.
 We usually stayed at a Holiday Inn or Howard Johnsons on our driving trips.
 And if we were fortunate enough to go somewhere by plane, that was a special occasion.
 Mom would dress us up in nice outfits (all four in the same color so she would not lose us).
 Traveling by air was such a treat for us at that age.